ricardsoleaxa/gaad-hackathon-template/challenges/challenge2/setup.md

 7. 👀 Read the [AXA Computable Contracts API documentation](./api/API.md) and check the [example policies](./api/policies/) 🔖

-8. ✨ Have fun while code your solution with your Team ✨
+8. ✨ Have fun while coding your solution with your Team ✨

 ## Develop Solution
 During the event publish all work to the Team Workspace.
 Follow these [submission instructions](../../submission-guides/submission-instructions.md) prior to finalizing the team's project submission.